-The First Nations Summit appoints two commissioners and the federal and provincial governments appoint one each.
+The First Nations Summit elects two commissioners and the federal and provincial governments appoint one each.
 The chief commissioner is appointed to a three-year term by agreement of the three parties.
 The four part-time commissioners serve two-year terms.
+In the absence of a chief commissioner, the four remaining commissioners unanimously agree to appoint one of them to act as chief commissioner.

 To view the biographies please click on the individual images of the commissioners.